Forhanna financially supports photographers who have a clear message and use photographic storytelling to tell their story.

 We support makers with three types of grants:

-- the Talent grant for upcoming names in the industry;
+- Talent grant for upcoming names in the industry;

-- Project grants for specific clearly outlined projects;
+- Project grant for specific clearly outlined projects;

-- and Production grants where Forhanna can takes on the role of producer of the entire project
+- Production grant where Forhanna can takes on the role of project producer.

 by Kevin Osepa

 On Curaçao is a place so feared that some people don’t even dare speak about it.
 This place is called the ‘Klof’.
 With his project, Kevin Osepa offers a new perspective on slavery in the past.

 by Nicole Segers & Irene van der Linde